Chakra Prasad Bastola: Education

-Bastola had deep knowledge and understanding about politics.He acquired Master's degree in political science from BHU.
+Bastola was a Rhodes Scholar.
+After his time in prison he went to the University of Oxford, United Kingdom, to study for a Master's degree in political science.
+He then studied for a PHD at Banaras Hindu University in India.

 Political Life

 Bastola was responsible for providing weapons for the Royal Nepal Airlines hijacking.
 After the failure of the hijacking Bastola was imprisoned in Nakhu, Kathmandu and later in Patna Bihar.

 After Bastola's study in India, on returning to Nepal in 1990 he ran for the legislative assembly from his home district of Jhapa.
 In 1994 Bastola was sent to New Delhi as Nepal's ambassador.
 He resigned the ambassadorship in 2001 and returned to Nepal.

 Bastola went on four foreign trips to India, China, Russia and the United States.